nodejs/node/doc/api/http.md

 Once a socket is assigned to this request and is connected [`socket.setTimeout()`][] will be called.

+Emitted when the underlying socket times out from inactivity.
+This only notifies that the socket has been idle.
+The request must be aborted manually.

 ### request.socket
 <!-- YAML
 added: v0.3.0